Skip to Content

 Q2.
 How does using a personal vehicle for business affect insurance coverage?
 Using a personal vehicle for business purposes, such as ridesharing or food delivery, typically voids standard auto insurance coverage.
 You may need additional endorsements or commercial auto insurance to ensure proper coverage for business-related activities.

 Q3.
 Are vehicle modifications covered under standard auto insurance policies?
 Most standard auto insurance policies do not cover vehicle modifications unless specifically added through supplemental coverage.
-It's crucial to disclose any modifications to your insurer to avoid potential claim denials or policy cancelations.
+It's crucial to disclose any modifications to your insurer to avoid potential claim denials or policy cancellations.

 Q4.
 What maintenance-related issues are typically excluded from auto insurance coverage?
 Auto insurance policies generally exclude repairs resulting from routine wear and tear, such as oil changes, mechanical breakdowns, and regular part replacements.
 These are considered basic maintenance tasks and fall outside standard coverage parameters.